pukiwiki/pukiwiki/README.en.txt

     PukiWiki is a unique Wiki-Engine which is based on the YukiWiki specification created by Mr. Hiroshi Yuki.
-    Mr. yu-ji continued its development until the release of PukiWiki 1.3, and PukiWiki Developers Team inherited the development from him after 1.3.1b.
+    Mr. yu-ji continued its development until the release of PukiWiki 1.3, and PukiWiki Development Team inherited the development from him after 1.3.1b.

     PukiWiki is written in PHP, so it's relatively easy to install on a web server which supports PHP.